10 Tips for Enjoyable Solo Traveling

 To share, some of my family members swear by package tours.
 They claim it’s because they loathe having to use public transportation in a foreign country.
 In my opinion, though, the real reason is because they cannot last three days eating food unfamiliar to them.
 During all the package trips I’ve been on with them, the tour providers went to great lengths to provide us with “home” food.

-Sure, you could resolve this by bringing a tome listing outlets selling food from your country, and go hunting for them thrice a day.
-But is this really what you want to do during a holiday?
-Do you really want to spend hours each day hunting for restaurants serving food familiar to you?
+Sure, you could resolve this by bringing a tome listing outlets selling food from your country, and go hunting for these places thrice a day.
+But is that really what you want to do during a holiday?
+Do you really want to spend hours each day searching for restaurants serving food familiar to you?
 By the way, don’t scorn this skill for being ridiculous, it’s far easier said than done.
 I’ve always enjoyed being experimental with food.
 However, beyond two weeks, I yearn for familiar cuisine too.

 10. You Have an Eye for the Best Places to Travel Alone